-Clubhouse S ervices (Release TBD) Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate
+Clubhouse Services (Release TBD) Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate

-Based Inpatient Psychia Code Detail 00-1- Ma- Mad Mod Mod Dete Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Psychiatric Health Facility Service, Per Diem H2013 Unit Value Per Diem Service Definition Services are of short duration a short-term stay in a licensed and accredited community-based hospital for the treatment or rehabilitation of a psychiatric and/or substance related disorder. ervices are of short duration and provide treatment for an acute psychiatric or behavioral episode.
-For clinically appropriate transitional age youth, this service may so include Medically Managed Inpatient Detoxification at ASAM Level 4-WM.
-Continuing Stay Criteria Youth continues to meet admission criteria; and Youth's withdrawal signs and symptoms are not sufficiently resolved to the extent that they can be safely managed in less intensive services.
-Discharge Criteria Youth no longer meets add Family requests discharge Transfer to another service An adequate continuing care plan has been established; and one or more of the following: Youth no longer meets admission and continued stay criteria; or Family requests discharge and youth is not imminently dangerous to self or others; or Transfer to another service/level of care is warranted by change in the individual's condition; or Individual requires services not available in this level of care.
-Service Exclusions This service may not be provide support planning for discharge from this se ervice. • , , , • • care or Clinical Exclusions Youths with any of the following Intellectual/Developmental Disa episode overlay ing the diagnos is: Aut ism, Required Components Programs, 290-4-2 OR is 2.
-A physician's order in the If providing withdrawal management services, the program must be licensed by DCH/HFR under the Rules and Regulations for Drug Abuse Treatment Programs, 290-4-2 OR is licensed as a hospital/specialty hospital.
+Based Inpatient Psychia 0 0 1 D ( Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Psychiatric Health Facility Service, Per Diem H2013 Unit Value Per Diem Utilization Criteria CUS Le Service Definition A short-term stay in a licensed and accredited community-based hospital for the treatment or rehabilitation of a psychiatric and/or substance related disorder.
+Services are of short duration and provide treatment for an acute psychiatric or behavioral episode.
+For clinically appropriate transitional age youth, this service may also include Medically Managed Inpatient Detoxification at ASAM Level 4-WM.
+Continuing Stay Criteria Discharge Criteria An adequate continuing care plan has been established; and one or more of the following: Youth no longer meets admission and continued stay criteria; or Family requests discharge and youth is not imminently dangerous to self or others; or Transfer to another service/level of care is warranted by change in the individual's condition; or Individual requires services not available in this level of care.
+Service Exclusions This service may not be provided simultaneously to any other service in the service array excepting short-term access to services that provide continuity of care or support planning for discharge from this service.
+Clinical Exclusions Youths with any of the following Intellectual/Developmental Disa n episode overlay ing the diagnos is: Auti sm, Required Components If providing withdrawal management services, the program must be licensed by DCH/HFR under the Rules and Regulations for Drug Abuse Treatment Programs, 290-4-2 OR is licensed as a hospital/specialty hospital.
 A physician's order in the individual's record is required to initiate withdrawal management services.
 Verbal orders or those initiated by a Physician's Assistant or Clinical Nurse Specialist are acceptable provided they are signed by the physician within 24 hours or the next working day.
-Staffing Requirements Only nursing or other licensed r nedical sta ff unde r superv ision of a phys ician may provide withdrawal manager ment services.
+Staffing Requirements Only nursing or other licensed medical sta ff unde r superv ision of a phys ician may provide withdrawal manage ement services.
 Reporting and Billing Requirements This service requires authorization via the ASO via GCAL Providers will select an individual from the State Contract Bed (SCB) Board.
 Once they accept them, they will assign the individual to a bed on the inventory status board (via bhlweb).
 Once an individual is assigned to the inventory status board a tracking number will be generated and the information will be sent from the Georgia Collaborative ASO crisis access team to the Georgia Collaborative ASO care management team for registration/authorization to take place.
 Once an authorization number is assigned, that number will appear on the beds inventory status board (on bhlweb) and an email will be generated and sent to the designated UM of the SCB facility containing the authorization number.
 Span billing may occur for this service, meaning the start and end date are not the same on a given service claim line.
 The span dates may cross months (start date and end date on a given service line may begin in one month and end in the next).